TycoooN/ruby-slim-tmbundle/README.md

 I switched from TextMate to [Sublime Text 2](http://www.sublimetext.com/2) lately so I am using [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev) which allows to edit tmLanguage as JSON file.
 This really helped me a lot since editing Property List format file is a huge pain.
 Sublime Text 2 provides split view and custom build systems, so I can just press one button and instantly see all the changes I've made taking place in a sample slim file that I have open in a split view.
 I've actually left the JSON-tmLanguage file in the sources so you are free to compare how much more readable it is.

-If you have any questions or suggestions, feel free to post an issue or message me directly.
+If you have any questions or suggestions, you are welcome to post an issue or message me directly.

 ## Author